hpc/charliecloud/doc/ch-image_desc.rst

     exception is :code:`push`, which implies :code:`--auth`.

   :code:`--cache`
     Enable build cache.
+Default if a sufficiently new Git is available.

   :code:`--no-cache`
-    Disable build cache (default).
-This option turns off the cache completely;
+    Disable build cache.
+Default if a sufficiently new Git is not available.
-    if you want to re-execute a Dockerfile and store the new results in cache, use :code:`--rebuild` instead.
+    This option turns off the cache completely; if you want to re-execute a Dockerfile and store the new results in cache, use :code:`--rebuild` instead.

   :code:`--rebuild`
     Execute all instructions, even if they are build cache hits, except for